Menthalion/FateProvidence/README.md

 - ###### Create an advantage

-  Improve your situation by applying force without degrading another's structure or situation.
+  Enhance your situation by applying force without degrading another's structure or situation.

 ##### Handle